seattlelizzard/CrashSeattle/README.md

 [(Back to top)](#table-of-contents)

-Dataset is taken from the City of Seattle that includes information about crashes and weather at the time of the crash.
+The data is from the City of Seattle and includes information about crashes and weather at the time of the crash.
 [Collision Data from Seattle.gov site](https://data-seattlecitygis.opendata.arcgis.com/datasets/SeattleCityGIS::sdot-collisions-all-years/explore?location=47.641550%2C-122.345216%2C19.74&showTable=true)

-To learn more about the dataset, please see the pdf.
+To learn more about the dataset, please see this pdf.

 [Dataset description](https://www.seattle.gov/Documents/Departments/SDOT/GIS/Collisions_OD.pdf)